 “I want to thank you coach”, he extended a hand and it dawned on coach that this was Brandon’s father suit and all.

 “Brandon will remember this for the rest of his life and I don’t think my wife has been this happy since the day he was born.”

 Coach got up gathered his bag in turned to face the father.

 “No?”
 Clearly confused.

-“That’s right no” coach replied “No sir, no you don’t thank me.
+“No sir, don’t thank me.
 I thank you”

 Confused the father didn’t understand.

-“I Forgot, your boy reminded me” Coach said simply
+“I Forgot, and your boy reminded me” Coach said simply

-“I forgot why I do this, thank you for reminding me”
+“I forgot why I do this, thank you and your family for reminding me”